Anisotropic Reflections In The Real World

 Created On: June 19th 2002

 What are Anisotropic Reflections?
-We've all heard the word, but may not have a solid understanding of what they are in the real world, how they get produced, and what our options are in 3d to replicate them.
-This tutorial is meant to hopefully answer some of those questions.
+We've all heard the word, but may not have a solid understanding of what they are in the real world and how they get produced.
+This tutorial is meant to answer some of those questions.

 First, as a basic definition.
 Anisotropic is defined as follows: